MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-primitive-prompts.md

 ---

-The user state will track the user's name, age, and chosen date, and conversation state will track what you've just asked the user.
+The user state will track the user's name, age, and chosen date, and conversation state will track what you last asked the user.
-Since you don't plan to deploy this bot, you'll configure both user and conversation state to use _memory storage_.
+Since you don't plan to deploy this bot, you'll configure user and conversation state to use _memory storage_.

 You use the bot's message turn handler plus user and conversation state properties to manage the flow of the conversation and the collection of input.
 In your bot, you'll record the state property information received during each iteration of the message turn handler.